Mark-MDO47/expts_grove_vision_ai_v2/README.md

 ## Installing SSCMA Library
 [Top](#expts_grove_vision_ai_v2 "Top")<br>
+Seeed SenseCraft Model Assistant (SSCMA) is described in https://wiki.seeedstudio.com/ModelAssistant_Introduce_Overview/

+I will use this library to communicate with the Grove Vision AI V2 -

 https://github.com/Seeed-Studio/Seeed_Arduino_SSCMA says to download a zip file and add the library to your Arduino IDE by selecting **Sketch > Include Library > Add .ZIP Library**
-- This seems out of date.
-I cannot find a *.zip file using the pointer.
+- They don't explicitly say it but they expect you to click on the green **Code** button and choose **Download ZIP**
-- Also the SSCMA library is now available by searching in the library manager
+- Also the SSCMA library is now available by searching in the library manager:
   - Go to **Tools > Manage Libraries.**
   - Search for and install **Seeed_Arduino_SSCMA**

+Look in https://github.com/Seeed-Studio/Seeed_Arduino_SSCMA/blob/main/src/Seeed_Arduino_SSCMA.h to see available options in class SSCMA. can use I2C (TwoWire), SPI, or UART communication.
+UART baud rate is 921,600. **AT**-style commands start near **CMD_AT_ID**; **SSCMA** methods start after **public:**.